fkemser/TeXLetterCreator/README.md

 This repository is shipped with a **sample template** (`/test/tex/letter.tex`), a modified version of [GerLaTeXLetter](https://github.com/fkemser/GerLaTeXLetter). **To customize the template** please edit the files within the `/tex` folder.
 For more information please have a look at [GerLaTeXLetter](https://github.com/fkemser/GerLaTeXLetter#customization).

-**In case you use your own TeX template please make sure that it is capable of using the system's environmental variables**.
-This script will provide the following **additional environmental variables** to the template:
+**In case you use your own TeX template please make sure that it is capable of using the system's environment variables**.
+This script will provide the following **additional environment variables** to the template:

 | Variable        | Description                                   | Example                                     |
 |-----------------|-----------------------------------------------|---------------------------------------------|